abiswasmw/stanford-dogs-classifier/README.md

     return processed_image, label
 ```

-Lets use the *preprocess* function to create a data pipeline for training and validation.
-The *[tfds.map()](https://www.tensorflow.org/api_docs/python/tf/data/Dataset#map)* method can be used to transform each entry i.e. (image,label) pair from the dataset using *preprocess()*.
-You can also use buffered prefetching to load data from disk without any blockage.
+The *[tfds.map()](https://www.tensorflow.org/api_docs/python/tf/data/Dataset#map)* method can be used to transform each entry i.e. (image,label) pair from the dataset by applying a process function on the entries.
+In our case, we can use the *preprocess* function to process the entire dataset.
+In addition to processing the images and labels, you can use buffered prefetching to load the data from disk without any blockage.
 More information on this [here](https://www.tensorflow.org/guide/data_performance).
 ```
 def prepare(dataset):
     dataset = dataset.map(preprocess, num_parallel_calls=tf.data.AUTOTUNE)